 Styles are central to using Writer.
 Styles enable you to easily format your document consistently, and to change the format with minimal effort.
 A style is a named set of formatting options.
 When you apply a style, you apply a whole group of formats at the same time.
 In addition, styles are used by LibreOffice for many processes, even if you are not aware of them.
 For example, Writer relies on heading styles (or other styles you specify) when it compiles a table of contents.

+Caution

+Manual formatting (also called direct formatting) overrides styles, and you cannot get rid of the manual formatting by applying a style to it.

+Tip

+To remove manual formatting, select the text and choose Format > Clear Direct Formatting from the Menu bar, or right-click and choose Clear Direct Formatting from the context menu, or click the Clear Direct Formatting button on the Formatting toolbar, or use Ctrl+M from the keyboard.